acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 Izahl: I do believe I have slain the Wyvern
 ```

-Did you see the repeating parts after each 8 lines?
-Remember that the original content is 60 `A` characters?
-That means the encrypt algorithm has a key length of 8*3 = 24.
+Did you realize the parts that kept repeating every 8 lines?
+Do you remember that my original content consisted of 60 `A` characters?
+That meant the key length for the encrypt algorithm was 8*3 = 24.

-But what algorithm is it?
-We have to guess.
-First idea I think of is xor encryption.
-I tried writing the encrypted content (which received in the second output) to `cool_wizard_meme.png`, run the program again and check if I receive `I cast ... on the XXX for 65d65 damage!` (65 is the ASCII code of `A`).
-But there is no luck, I only receive a bunch of garbage.
+But what algorithm was it?
+We had to guess.
+The first thing that comes to me was xor encryption.
+I tried writing the encrypted data (from the second output) to `cool_wizard_meme.png`, then running the program again to check if I received `I cast ... on the XXX for 65d65 damage!` (65 is the ASCII code for `A`).
+Well, I'm not having any luck; all I get is a bunch of garbage.
 Clearly this is not xor encryption.

-After changing the content of `cool_wizard_meme.png` and play with some outputs, I realize that one byte at different indices (mod 24) will produce different output.
-So what we can do is create all possible inputs, get the output and use it as a decryption map.
-The python script below generates the input:
+After modifying the content of `cool_wizard_meme.png` and playing with different outputs, I spotted that altering one byte at different indices (mod 24) would produce varied results.
+So we could generate all potential inputs, collected the outputs and utilize it as a decryption map.
+I wrote a python script below to create the inputs:
 ```python
 with open('/mages_tower/cool_wizard_meme.png', 'wb') as f:
     for j in range(256):
         f.write( bytes([j])*24 )
 ```

-After that, we can use this script to decrypt the image:
+Then, we could use this script to decrypt the image:
 ```python
 with open('./decryption_map', 'rb') as f:
     data = f.read()